 • Custom reporting and scheduling

-• Third-party course library
+• A third-party course library

-• Built-in course authoring tool
+• A built-in course authoring tool

 • SAML2/API Integration